-Since 12 years, the IMGA is looking for the game that is the most visionary.
+For 12 years, the IMGA has been looking for the game that is the most visionary.
 The game that is showing us a glimpse of future games, the game that is fun, original, and will probably be copied in the years to come.
-The most important point here, is that there has to be an important innovation in the game, a different approach.
+The most important point here is that there has to be an important innovation in the game, a different approach.
 The innovation can be in the format of the game (Her Story), the style and art (Monument Valley and Badland) or gameplay (The Walking Dead).

-In some cases a competition does not have a clear overall winner.
-In that case the jury can decide not to hand out the Grand Prix.
-This happened at the first IMGA SEA and the first IMGA MENA.
+In some cases, a competition does not have a clear overall winner.
+In that case, the jury can decide not to hand out the Grand Prix.
+This happened at the first IMGA SEA, the first IMGA MENA and the 14th IMGA.

 This is the only prize, which is not selected by the jury, but by the players.
-As soon as the nominations are published, we incite the nominees to mobilize their players, family, friends, colleagues, fans to support them by voting for their game on the IMGA website.
+As soon as the nominations are published, we invite the nominees to mobilize their players, family, friends, colleagues, fans to support them by voting for their game on the IMGA website.
 The game with most votes wins.
-Usually this is the game with most enthusiastic gamers or best K-factor (Social media activities).
+Usually, this is the game with the most enthusiastic gamers or best K-factor (Social media activities).

 For the IMGA the People’s Choice Award is our link to the players.
-Therefor it is an important award.
+Therefore it is an important award.

 The Jury selects the winner of this category at the end of the judging session, just like the selection of the Grand Prix.
-Usually this prize goes to an exceptional game, which is clearly a winner, but not in one of the selected IMGA categories.
-It is a game that stands out, but not as clearly as the Grand Prix.
+Usually, this prize goes to an exceptional game, which is clearly a winner, but not in one of the selected IMGA categories.
+It is a game that stands out, but not as clear as the Grand Prix.

-A very good example is Luxuria Superbia, a game evolving around the female organism.
-A very interesting and controversial subject, visualised in an excellent way.
+A very good example is Luxuria Superbia, a game revolving around the female organism.
+A very interesting and controversial subject visualized in an excellent way.
 The game stood out but was clearly not beating all other games.
 Another great example is Threes! a great game, which invented a new mechanism for a number game, which was later copied and improved with a game called 2048

-This category has to be seen as a ‘in progress’ category.
+This category has to be seen as an ‘in-progress’ category.
 Everybody agrees that VR will be a big thing in the years to come and may even deserve its own award.
-But for the time being there are not enough VR games to make that happen.
+But for the time being, there are not enough VR games to make that happen.
 At the moment we review all mobile VR games and select the most accomplished and complete VR experience.
 We try to keep the tech demo’s and unfinished games out and pay more attention to the more elaborate works.

 Games should be fun to play.
 That is the main purpose of a game.
 But there can be another purpose, such as learning.
 We used to call these games serious games or educational games, but today these terms are no longer covering the wide variety of games with a secondary purpose: political awareness and calls for action, art games, games for toddlers, ‘games for good’.
 This category is for all this.

 Today, many games are multiplayer.
 More and more big MMO’s are coming to mobile and creating new challenges for this category.
-Sometimes the multiplayer element is realised solely with a social element, such as Candy Crush, or it can be turn-based such as Clash Royal, or real time, such as Vainglory and Hearthstone.
+Sometimes the multiplayer element is realized solely with a social element, such as Candy Crush, or it can be turn-based such as Clash Royal, or real-time, such as Vainglory and Hearthstone.

 When we started the IMGA in 2004, we had a category called Casual Games.
 In time, this category became completely obsolete, because every mobile game was basically ‘casual’ by definition.
 We replaced this category to Quickplay, defined by the simple fact that you can pick up a Quickplay game and play it immediately, without any tutorial or explanation.